05 Oct 2017

 How to Sell Your Company to Candidates

 One thing that eighteen years of sales recruiting has shown us is that most companies are horrible at selling their opportunity.
-The first step in understanding how to do this correctly is recognizing that there’s two distinct phases where you’ll be selling your opportunity.
+The first step in understanding how to do this correctly is recognizing that there are two distinct phases where you’ll be selling your opportunity.
 The first phase is the attraction phase and the second is the interview phase.
 A solid attraction story will compel candidates to raise their hand to interview with your company.
-Your interview story is what will keep them engaged and excited enough to pursue to an offer.
+Your interview story is what will keep them engaged and excited enough to pursue an offer.
 So how do you sell your company to candidates?

 Attracting A Players requires a compelling story (or lots of cash).

 When we ask potential clients why someone should work there we often hear “we have a great culture”.
 They follow that up with “our company is a great place to work”.
 Guess what?
 EVERYONE says this.
 Rule #1 in telling your story is to avoid making generic, cliche claims about your company that you can’t back up with tangible examples.
 This leads us to what actually works.

 What Actually Sells?

 Today’s buyers (yes, potential employees are buyers) are skeptical and tired of being oversold.
 What’s more, the most talented of potential recruits have options.
 They might even have too many options.
 So how do you rise about that noise and get the attention of A Players?

 Two things sell, facts and stories.
 We’ll start with facts.
 The best facts are the ones that have been validated by an external source.
 This is known as external proof.
 A perfect example is winning a “Best Company to Work For” award.
 External awards are pure gold.
 Now when you say that you “have a great culture” that award validates your claim.
 Strong Glassdoor ratings are another powerful example of external proof.
 We blogged on How to fix your Glassdoor ratings last month.
 Of course, not every company has examples of external proof.